lordpooria/map-table-lib/packages/map/stories/docs/CustomStyleTransparent.md

 ## Custom Style Map Tranparent Background

-### leaflet and react-lealfet peer depencencies to this library you should install them

-This MapProvider is required to use this library so you should add this as wrapper of hesaba-time-dimension if you wanna this component see Basic Map example

 This is main component of hesaba-time-dimension with custom style added to it's component

 ```tsx